oceanbrowser/whatsnew-ob3-io/site/index.md

 ### Support enhancement - Intercom - email users who only login once after seven days

 - sent after 7 days if the user has only one session in OB3.
 This message is just to ensure that user did not have a problem logging in or accessing their course content
-- message sent via email.
+- message sent via email

 ![image-20230816165755816](index.assets/image-20230816165755816.png)